 The festival spanned across three days on the 29 May until 31 May.
 The festival was designed, organised, and led by the BA3 co-hort.
 The programme included the work that BA1, BA2, and BA3 students had been preparing throughout their course this year, with permanent faculty and visiting artists, including the Gillian Dickinson Foundation awardees.
 The festival aimed to showcase the future of professional dance.

-Students cross all years of the BA were involved in the creation, planning and present on the day of the festival.
+Students across all years of the BA were involved in the creation, planning and present on the day of the festival.
 Jobs were given out between the students ranging from;

 • Marketing (either Promo and Copy Team or Social Media Team)